alexcouper/django-angular-docker-circleci-opsworks/README.md

   - [Fig](http://www.fig.sh/install.html)

-Once your dependencies are set up, Django tests may be run from your host with:
+Once your dependencies are set up, Django / backend tests may be run from your host with:

-``./run_django_tests.sh``
+``developer_test_scripts/run_backend_tests.sh``

 To run the BDD tests which will drive the code, written in Jasmine and executed (in dev) against the Django dev server, you need to have all the node